anuvanuzhat/anuvanuzhat.github.io/pages/about-me.md

     - icon: 🥘
       title: Cooking
       description: As a huge foodie I love trying out different restaurants and food to eat.
 Cooking up a delicious meal at home is always fun!
-      - icon: 🎨
-      title: Painting
-      description: Although I love tech, I also have a more creative side to me.
-Painting is my favorite relaxer.

   gallery:
     - image: /assets/images/me-guitar.png